N-a-r-w-i-n/MultiLanguageSupportExample/README.md

 # MultiLanguageSupportExample
 The simple program that shows how to make your program support Multi Languages and enable users to translate your programs.

-The process sown on a simple notepad.
+The Process demonstrated on a simple notepad.

 #### ScreenShot